 What information reveals someone’s fit for a role?

 A person’s fit for a software engineering role, of course, has a lot to do with how they write software.
 This makes perfect sense.
-To this end, most companies attempt to subject all engineers to a self-contained code challenge.
-This makes zero sense.
+To judge this, companies subject all engineers to a self-contained code challenge.
+This makes a lot less sense.

 Why: these challenges are usually too simple to gauge software execution capacity.
 The most complex that a code challenge tends to get is 1-3 classes.
 This is way under what an engineer would be expected to understand on the job.
 The challenge asserts basic syntax proficiency and whether the taker writes tests (maaaybe).
 It’s an objectively poor proxy for anything bigger than that, but interviewers regularly use it as such.
 They make massive extrapolations based on 100 lines produced under unrealistic time pressure.
 Massive extrapolations are super easy places to hide bias.

 I’m a bit of an unusual case, but because of that, I can detect the extremes on this.
 I have written 350 blog posts and two books about tech.
-I maintain six open source projects, which anybody with an internet connection can watch me code in real-time via this playlist for literally 40 hours.
-Or these 5 hours of tutorials I’ve done.
-Or these 3 hours of other tutorials I’ve done.
-At this point, there is a ridiculous amount of evidence documenting what I can do.
+I maintain six open source projects, which anybody with an internet connection can watch me code in real-time via this playlist for 40 hours.
+Or these 5 hours of tutorials.
+Or these 3 hours of other tutorials.
+At this point, there is evidence documenting what I can do.

 When I challenge this requirement, they say “OK yeah I guess that would work, but we asked all the other engineers to do it this way, so waiving the challenge for you wouldn’t be fair to them.”
 I bet a lot of those engineers also had copious proof that they could code, that the company could have also used in lieu of the challenge, but they refuse to consider it.
 They might as well say “That’s not how it works: the way it works is, we get to tell you what to do with your Saturday, and then we judge you on what you come up with.”
 It’s the corporate version of “Daddy said so.”